Ritsumeikan Uji Junior and Senior High School: Choir Competition

-The choir competition is held in November, and features all classes competing against each other the school auditorium.
+The choir competition is held by junior high school students in November, and features all classes competing against each other the school auditorium.
 Students prepare for weeks for this big event, which is well attended by parents.

 Academic Achievements

 Matriculation

 As noted above, the majority of students from Ritsumeikan Uji matriculate at either Ritsumeikan University or Ritsumeikan Asia Pacific University, while a healthy minority attend other Japanese private, public, and national universities, as well American, British, Canadian, Australian and other overseas universities.
 The school has placed students at leading universities and colleges around the world including Brown University, Dartmouth College, Amherst College, Imperial College London, King's College London, Leiden University, the University of Melbourne, the University of British Columbia, the University of Toronto, Waseda University, Sophia University, Osaka University, and many others.